devitocodespro/-devitocodespro.github.io/about.md

-Computer Science from Imperial College where he worked on compiler technologies for mathematical modeling software - specifically floating point reduction algorithms and data locality optimizations for finite-elements within the open source software Firedrake.
+Computer Science from Imperial College where he worked on compiler technologies for mathematical modeling software - specifically floating point reduction algorithms and data locality optimizations for finite-elements within the open-source software [Firedrake](https://www.firedrakeproject.org/).
 Fabio is the lead software architect of Devito and has more than a decade of experience working on the boundaries between computer science, high-performance computing and mathematical modeling.